jindrahelcl/puzzlehunt-tools/bigram_model/README.md

 The input file `source.txt` should consist of one training set per line.
-The tool is quite good at converting Unicode to ASCII, but be sure to run it in the correctly set locale environment.
+The tool is quite good at converting Unicode to ASCII, but be sure to run it in a correctly set locale environment (to get line endings and character encoding right).

 ## Mundane usage